Omkar5460/Omkar5460/README.md

 - 👯 I'm looking to collaborate **on open source projects**

-- 💬 Ask me about **- JavaScript and frontend development - Data structures and algorithms - Open source contributions and collaboration - Tips for improving coding skills - Tech book recommendations**
+- 💬 Ask me about **- JavaScript and frontend development - Open source contributions and collaboration - Tips for improving coding skills - Tech book recommendations**